miayam/miayam.github.io/pages/about.md

 About Me
 ========

-I am a boring person interested in building user-facing application using HTML, CSS, and JavaScript.
+I am a boring person interested in building user-facing features using HTML, CSS, and JavaScript.
 I blog about anything that interest me and most of my writings here are dedicated to JavaScript and the web in general.